Grassroots org alleges PVEC ‘abuse of power’ - Claiborne Progress

 “They never mention this five days (proposal to approve the meeting minutes and post) in one single advertisement.
 I don’t blame them for not reading it (the proposal) here, today.
 If you read it, that’s what you’re voting on,” said Stanifer.

-Bill Kornrich, with PVEC Member Voices, says in the press release that he was prepared to clarify the amendment language, but was not allowed due to board chairman Roger Ball quelling further discussion.
+Bill Kornrich, with PVEC Member Voices, says in the press release that he was prepared to clarify the amendment language, but was not allowed due to Ball quelling further discussion.

 “The objection to the motion based on additional costs involved in added board meetings to approve minutes was a non-issue and contrary to the intent of the motion….The chair used its power to control member involvement in an arbitrary manner by refusing to allow discussion and clarification,” said Kornrich, in the release.